schuchert/wikispaces/pages/FitNesse.Tutorials.CSharp.Slim.EachTable.md

 [[FitNesse.Tutorials|<--Back]]

 # Introduction
 This tutorial simply demonstrates each of the kinds of tables available in Slim using C#.
-Before getting started with this tutorial, make sure you understand [[Acceptance Testing.UsingSlimDotNetInFitNesse|this tutorial first]].
+Before getting started with this tutorial, make sure you understand [this tutorial first]({{ site.pagesurl }}/Acceptance Testing.UsingSlimDotNetInFitNesse).

 # Table Types
 In Slim there are 5 major table types and one minor type (the import table):